The second half of the book is taken up with cartomancy, and in

 interchanging Mars and Saturn, the two maleficent planets.

-The third, which I say is hinted at, I get from Moshe Idel's account of Pico's Jewish colleague Yohannan Allemano, who apparently identified Saturn with the second sefira, that would make 6 of the lower sefirot planets and one the earth.
+The third, which I say is hinted at, I get from Moshe Idel's account of Pico's Jewish colleague Yohannan Allemano, who apparently identified Saturn with the second sefira; that would make six of the lower sefirot planets and one the earth.
 The only difference in these three orders is in where Saturn goes, and whether there is a place for the earth.
 In none of these orders does the order of planets correspond to the order of the days of the

 week.

 The order that Decker suggests, moreover, does not fit the symbolism of the sefirot.
 The character of the Sun might correlate with Chesed, the 4th sefira, which means kindness or charity.
-But the Moon does not fit the characerizations of the 5th sefira, Gevurah, meaning Power, and Din, meaning Severity.
+But the Moon does not fit the characterizations of the 5th sefira, Gevurah, meaning Power, and Din, meaning Severity.
 Nor does Mars fit Tiferet, meaning Glory or Beauty.
-Mercury does not fit Netzah, meaning Victory.
-Jupiter, the most powerful of the gods, does not fit the lower administrator of Justice on the Tree, Hod.
+Mercury does not fit Netzach, meaning Victory.
+Jupiter, the most powerful of the Greco-Roman gods, does not fit the lower administrator of Justice on the Tree, Hod.
 Venus does not fit Yesod, which is the Righteous and the Covenant of circumcision.
-The female Malkhut, the Shekinah, certainly does not fit Saturn, who mythologically is a god distant from humans; whereas the Shekinah is "God's presence" with Israel, which may be little or much.
+The female Malkhut, the Shekinah, certainly does not fit Saturn, who mythologically was a god distant from humans; whereas the Shekinah is "God's presence" with Israel, which may be little or much.

 One might want to argue that the planets listed for the double letters in the Sefer Yetzirah correspond to the sefirot; but a comparison chart at http://www.psyche.com/psyche/yetsira/sy ... tions.html (which includes the Zohar somehow) shows no order corresponding to the planets that Decker associates with days of the week.
 The Sefer Yetzirah does assign planets to the days of the week, but in most versions uses the standard Ptolemaic order of the planets to do so, with Saturn as Saturday, Jupiter as Sunday, etc., down to the Moon as Friday (see Kaplan, Sefer Yetzirah, pp. 265, 275-6, 290).
 The order in all versions is the same as the alphabetical assignment (in Hebrew), none of which fits Decker's order.
 It is possible that some Kabbalist